add wine, beer, cider, soda, produce to your pizza and salad order

-Veggie Box: We are excited to be offering weekly Veggie Box put together from the bounty and Autumn harvest happening right now.
+We are excited to be offering weekly Veggie Box put together from the bounty and Autumn harvest happening right now.
 Much similar to the model of CSA (Community Supported Agriculture) we hope to use a subscriptions model for weekly exchanges.
 We will be gathering products from farms that supply our restaurant, Simington Gardens, Blue Truck Produce, Groundworks Organics and Ayers Creek.

-This week: butternut winter squash, potatoes, cilantro, little gem lettuce, celery root, poblano peppers and more.
+butternut winter squash, potatoes, cilantro, little gem lettuce, celery root, poblano peppers and more.

 Apples: 5 Pounds mix case of apples from Baird Orchard.